cssinjs/jss/docs/js-api.md

 `rule.applyTo(element)`

-This is equivalent to `element.style.background = 'blue'` except of that you could use a rule from sheet which is already defined and can apply s to it.
+This is equivalent to `element.style.background = 'blue'` except that you could use a rule from sheet which is already defined.
+It uses `rule.toJSON()` internally, so same limitations are applied.
 [Example.](http://jsstyles.github.io/examples/inline/index.html)

 ```javascript
 jss.createRule({